MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ## Installing and using Microsoft Office

-- Use Office 365 for the best experience on a Windows 10 PC on an ARM-based processor.
+- Use Office 365 for the best experience on a Windows 10 or Windows 11 PC on an ARM-based processor.
-- Office 365 "click-to-run" installs Outlook, Word, Excel, and PowerPoint, optimized to run on a Windows 10 PC on an ARM-based processor.
+- Office 365 "click-to-run" installs Outlook, Word, Excel, and PowerPoint, optimized to run on a Windows 10 or Windows 11 PC on an ARM-based processor.
 - Microsoft Teams runs great on Surface Pro X.
 - For "perpetual versions" of Office such as Office 2019, install the 32-bit version.